David Kinch

-David Kinch (born April 4, 1961) is an American chef and restauranteur.
-He owns and operates Manresa, a restaurant in Los Gatos, California, which was awarded three Michelin stars in 2016.
+David Kinch (born April 4, 1961) is an American chef and restaurateur.
+He owned and operated Manresa, a restaurant in Los Gatos, California, which was awarded three Michelin stars in 2016.
 Kinch's California cuisine has strong French, Catalan and Japanese influences.
 Kinch opened a second restaurant in Los Gatos, called The Bywater, on January 12, 2016.

 Manresa has been named one of the World's 50 Best Restaurants by Restaurant Magazine, was in America's Top 50 Restaurants by Gourmet, and has received four stars from the San Francisco Chronicle.
 He is also dean at the International Culinary Center, founded as the French Culinary Institute in 1984.
 Kinch is a winner of the Best Chef in America award for the Pacific region from the James Beard Foundation as well as GQ's Chef of the Year for 2011.

 Career

 Kinch graduated from Johnson & Wales University in Providence, Rhode Island in 1981.
 He began his career in New York City at the Hotel Parker Meridian, and later held an executive Chef position at La Petite Ferme.
 In 1984, he left to work under Marc Chevillot at the Hotel de la Poste in Beaune, France.

 In 1985 he accepted a kitchen position at the acclaimed "The Quilted Giraffe" in New York City and worked his way up to a management chef position.
 After leaving the Quilted Giraffe, Kinch spent five months at Mount Eden Vineyards in the Santa Cruz Mountains of California helping Jeffrey Patterson produce the 1988 Chardonnay vintage.
 Kinch then made his way to the Hotel Clio Court restaurant in Fukuoka, Japan, returning to Northern California to work in the kitchens of San Francisco's Silks and Ernie's restaurants.